Scholarships an prizes for employees

 To help you write your nomination, you may consider the following questions:

-- What has the colleague done that is innovative?
+- What has the colleague done?

 - How has it been implemented in practice?